This is a style guide I originally wrote for the soccer website El Arte De Futbol

 - Description.
 Go through the points you want to make in order of importance.
 You might want to start with the most important and finish with the least.
 Or vice versa.
 Or you might want to start and finish with your big points, and keep the lesser points in between.
 This is your choice and can depend on the tone you are aiming for.
 Building up to an anti-climax can be funny, if done well.

 - Keep your sentences short.
 Only include one idea per sentence.
 Only one sentence per paragraph, if you want.
 One of the best things I was ever taught about writing is that when you are struggling to make a long sentence work, it’s probably because you’ve got more than one idea in that sentence.
-The solution is almost always to split the sentence into two.
+The solution is almost always to split the sentence in two.

 - Keep your sentences short – part two.
 Try not to add too many sub-clauses.
 It’s easy to lose track of what is meant to be qualifying what.
 And anything but the simplest punctuation looks messy and puts readers off.